La sombra del ciprés es alargada

 La sombra del ciprés es alargada is a 1990 Mexican-Spanish film directed by Luis Alcoriza.
 It is based on the book of the same name, written by Miguel Delibes.

+Plot

+Set in Ávila in the early 20th century, the first part deals with the childhood of orphan boy Pedro, while the second deals with Pedro's adulthood as a seaman as he experiences a love story overseas.

 Release

 Distributed by United International Pictures, the film was released theatrically in Spain on 25 May 1990.